-NRHP and CRHR evaluations of the TCR will be completed by first drafting a TCR evaluation plan intended to develop measures appropriate for each resource, as determined in coordination with UAIC, to identify those characteristics that could qualify each resource for the NRHP and CRHR according to tribal vlues.20 Following consultation efforts, if the resource is determined not eligible for listing in the NRHP and CRHR, no further cultural resources management consideration will be required for the resource.
-If a resource is determined eligible for the NRHP and/or CRHR, SSWD will
+NRHP and CRHR evaluations of the TCR will be completed by first drafting a TCR evaluation plan intended to develop measures appropriate for each resource, as determined in coordination with

+UAIC, to identify those characteristics that could qualify each resource for the NRHP and CRHR.21 Following consultation efforts, if the resource is determined NRHP and CRHR ineligible, no further cultural resources management consideration will be required for the resource.
+If a resource is determined eligible for the NRHP and/or CRHR, SSWD will implement the management measures pursuant to the mitigation process defined in HPMP Section 5.6 (Program for Mitigating Adverse Effects).